mrcnski/signor.dev/_posts/2020-04-10-gpg-in-emacs.md

 I also wanted journal entries to be private, so I thought I'd encrypt them.
 I didn't want to risk getting hacked and my dark inner secrets spilling out into the world.
 I also use Dropbox to keep a cloud copy of all my data, and I wanted to stuff my journal in there for convenience.
 This meant I had extra reason to secure it with encryption.

 As Emacs users, our best choice for editing encrypted files is [EasyPG](https://epg.osdn.jp/).
 It's not the greatest or the most intuitive tool, and it's based on GnuPG which is itself a nightmare of UX design.
-However, after some annoying initial setup, it is convenient.
+However, after some annoying initial setup, EasyPG is convenient.
 This is a guide to that annoying initial setup.

 ## What is EasyPG?

 EasyPG is like cherry ice cream in a cone[^ice-cream], in the sense that it lets you access encrypted data transparently.
-When you visit a file such as `secret.txt.gpg`, EasyPG -- or `epa` -- yeah, I don't get the acronym, either -- will automatically decrypt it and open it as it it were a regular text file.
+When you visit a file such as `secret.txt.gpg`, EasyPG -- or `epa` -- I don't get the acronym, either -- will automatically decrypt it and open it as it it were a regular text file.
 Spiffy, eh?
 When you save, bada bing, bada boom: `epa` encrypts it for you automatically!

 [^ice-cream]: Or vanilla, if you prefer.

 The backbone of EasyPG is GnuPG.
 Expanding on the dessert analogy, GnuPG is like an oatmeal raisin cookie.
-Enough said, right?

 ## What's GnuPG?